sde-coursepack/sde-coursepack.github.io/modules/patterns/_posts/2000-01-01-Design-Patterns.md

 * Decorator

 ## Behavioral Design Patterns
 Our last group of design patterns is the behavioral design pattern.
-These take care of communication between objects and the assignment of responsibilities between them.
+These take care of communication between objects and the assignment of responsibilities between them, by manifesting flexible behavior.
 Behavioral design patterns include:
 * Iterator
 * Observer
 * Command